-SM-T4

-The tool offers an operational design model for implementing an ICT system platform for management and monitoring of small port operations, aimed at enhancing business processes as well as services for customers, while increasing general security and traffic safety.
+SM-T4 Model Framework for system management platform Overview and purpose The tool offers an operational design model for implementing an ICT system platform for management and monitoring of and monitoring of small port operations, aimed at enhancing business processes as well as services for customers, while in creasing general security and traffic safety.
 The tool is based on and complemented by two case studies resulting from the pilot actions carried out in the ports of Rab (by Primorje-Gorski Kotar County) and Umag (by Umag-Novigrad Port Authority), where operational platforms were validated in real-life conditions and are now being adopted for port management.

-Planning Phase Operational design and implementation phase Linked Pilot - PP7.1 "Improvement of the available technologies for port management (berths Actions booking system, service payment, information on user's service)" - LUUN - PP8.1 "Improvement of the small ports monitoring system (mooring management, billing system, analysis of customer habits) through real time data collection and delivery" - PGZ Resources (links, - http://smartport.luun.hr/demo.html annexes) - Instruction-of-SMARTPORT-PLATFORM-ver1 - Improvement of the available technologies for port management (Umag-Novigrad) - Replicability report . - Improvement of the small ports monitoring system (Primorje-Gorski Kotar) - Replicability report.
-Description ·
+Planning Phase Operational design and implementation phase Linked Pilot - PP7.1 "Improvement of the available technologies for port management (berths Actions booking system, service payment, information on user's service)" - LUUN - PP8.1 "Improvement of the small ports monitoring system (mooring management, billing system, analysis of customer habits) through real time data collection and delivery" - PGZ Resources (links, - http://smartport.luun.hr/demo.html annexes) Instruction-of-SMARTPORT-PLATFORM-ver1 Improvement of the available technologies for port management (Umag-Novigrad) Replicability report.
+Improvement of the small ports monitoring system (Primorje-Gorski Kotar) - Replicability report.
+Description